-A fine mesh was generated with inflation layer for solid fluid interfaces and a grid independence study (Fig. 11) was performed by adequate edge sizing and inflation growth rates.
+A fine mesh was generated with a inflation layer for solid-fluid interfaces, and a grid independence study (Fig. 11) was performed by adequate edge sizing and inflation growth rates.
 Since mesh convergence was attained at point D, the mesh corresponding to point D was used for further investigation.
-The same procedure was repeated for coil with wrinkles, whose model was obtained by reverse engineering.
+The same procedure was repeated for a coil with wrinkles, whose model was obtained by reverse engineering.

 The meshed model with inflation contains a combination of tetra and hexahedral elements to represent wrinkles of different sizes that have a combination of very steep to smooth surfaces.
-Adaptive meshing option helped obtain very fine meshing at the locations where wrinkles were present.
+The adaptive meshing option aided in obtaining very fine meshing at the locations where wrinkles were present.